codinux-gmbh/KMP-Log/README.md

 Kotlin (Multiplatform) logging facade for idiomatic logging in Kotlin with appenders for all supported KMP platforms.

+Has been renamed to Kotlin Logging Facade (klf), please go to [https://github.com/codinux-gmbh/klf](https://github.com/codinux-gmbh/klf) for up to date code.

 ## Setup

 ### Gradle